NCAR/2014-EarthCube-BuildingBlocks-EnablingCollaboration-14402930/README.md

 ##Places

+### EarthCube Project Space
-Some of the relevant information for this project can be found on [the EarthCub Project Space](http://workspace.earthcube.org/enabling-scientific-collaboration-and-discovery-through-semantic-connections).
+Some of the relevant information for this project can be found on [the EarthCube Project Space](http://workspace.earthcube.org/enabling-scientific-collaboration-and-discovery-through-semantic-connections).

+### GitHub Wiki (in this repo)

+### Google Drive Shared Folder